Optional email code

 Bronce Perez Matos – Chapter Co-Director

-Bronce graduated with his Bachelor of Arts degree in Political Science and a minor in Psychology from CUNY Hunter College in New York, NY and his Masters in Public Administration from CUNY Baruch College.
-Originally from Brooklyn, NY, Bronce enjoys spending time outdoors, skydiving, hiking, reading, and playing the electric bass.
+Bronce graduated with his Bachelors of Arts degree in Political Science from CUNY Hunter College in New York, NY and his Masters in Public Administration from CUNY Baruch College.
+In addition to his work and political pursuits Bronce enjoys spending time outdoors, skydiving, hiking, reading, and playing the electric bass.

 Meghan E. Keegan – Chapter Co-Director